moldabekov/virusgotal/README.md

 ```
 *NOTE: make sure you have included $GOPATH/bin to $PATH*

+You will need VirusTotal API key.
+You can obtain it from your profile at VT.
+After obtaining it set key to env variable:

+`export VT_API_KEY=<your key>`

 ## Usage

 At the moment `virusgotal` supports files/URLs scan and search results by file hash (SHA1/SHA256/MD5).